theasp/awesome-config/README.md

 * icon - Path to the icon
 * iconresult - A function that returns the name of the icon
 * table - An array of the same form for a submenu
-* result - A function that returns the command to run
+* result - A function that returns the command to run, or a table of menu items using the standard used by awful
 * func - A function to run instead of a command
 * string - A command to run